Fast Fashion: The Fabric of Faux-Feminism

 Look, I know firsthand how hard it is to not shop at those places; I'm the queen of impatience (read more on that here) but when it came to wanting a garment celebrating my feminism, I knew I would be completely dishonoring my beliefs if I purchased something from a fast fashion brand.

 That's why I'm proposing this: now that you know the horrors, work on buying less from fast fashion brands.
 You won't be perfect (I won't be either) but we as consumers are the only ones who can break the wheel.
 CEOs won't do it.
 Factory owners won't do it.
-Fake-ass feminist Ivanka Trump won't even do it with her own brand.
-It's gotta come from us.
-So whatever you do, DON'T BUY YOUR FEMINIST APPAREL FROM FAST FASHION BRANDS.
-Whew, I feel like I was yelling there.
+It's got to come from us.

 Instead, buy straight from those indie designers you see on Instagram.
 Sure, it may cost a little more, but you know that money is going into ethical practices and a quality garment.
 Plus, you know you're not getting the knocked-off, misspelled version of a design you love.